 If you ask a Bulgarian what the most popular traditional dish in his country is, probably one of the first things mentioned will be “Shopska Salata”.

 There are as many variations of this salad, as many households are in Bulgaria.
-Some use red peppers, and some use green peppers.
-Some use roasted peppers, and some use raw peppers.
-In my family, we always put a little bit of wine vinegar in “Shopska Salata, but Ivan hates vinegar, so I never use it at home.
+Some use red peppers, some use green peppers.
+Some use roasted peppers, some use it raw.
+In my family we always put a little bit of wine vinegar in “Shopska Salata, but Ivan hates vinegar, so I never use it at home.

 Probably the first food Ivan ever started to eat as a baby was tomatoes.
-He loves tomatoes in any form and on our trips that were one of the dishes I made on every occasion.
+He loves tomatoes in any form and on our trips that was one of the dishes I made in every occasion.
 In many of the AirBnBs on the road there was no salad bowl, so often the salad was made in a cooking pot, and sometimes in a frying pan.

 Sometimes, a few of the ingredients were missing, but if there were tomatoes – there was a salad.